Close

 FAQs

-You can effectively self-diagnose yourself as a chronically online person if you spend many hours online each day, can’t go a few hours without checking your phone, computer, email, or social media channels, and neglect your real-life responsibilities for online interactions and activities.
+You can effectively self-diagnose yourself as a chronically online person if you spend a lot of time online each day, can’t go a few hours without checking your phone, computer, email, or social media channels, and neglect your real-life responsibilities for online interactions and activities.

 Someone is chronically online if they spend an inordinate amount of time online, to the extent that it has impacts on their real-life connections, relationships, sense of reality, and even their personality.
 It’s a type of addictive behavior where people get gradually addicted to being online and can’t go long between internet sessions.